snoyberg/posa-chapter/warp.md

 Suppose that status of connections is described as `Active` and `Inactive`.
-To clean up inactive connections, a dedicated Haskell thread, called the timeout manager, repeatedly inspects the status of each connection.
+To clean up inactive connections, the timeout manager, repeatedly inspects the status of each connection.
 If status is `Active`, the timeout manager turns it to `Inactive`.
-If `Inactive`, the timeout manager kills its associated Haskell thread.
+If `Inactive`, the timeout manager kills its associated user thread.

 Each status is refereed by an `IORef`.
+`IORef` is a reference whose value can be destructively updated.
 To update status through this `IORef`, atomicity is not necessary because status is just overwritten.
-In addition to the timeout manager, each Haskell thread repeatedly turns its status to `Active` through its own `IORef` if its connection actively continues.
+In addition to the timeout manager, each user thread repeatedly turns its status to `Active` through its own `IORef` if its connection actively continues.

-To check all statuses easily,
-the timeout manager uses a list of the `IORef` to status.
+The timeout manager uses a list of the `IORef` to status.
-A Haskell thread spawned for a new connection tries to 'cons' its new `IORef` for an `Active` status to the list.
+A user thread spawned for a new connection tries to prepend its new `IORef` for an `Active` status to the list.
 So, the list is a critical section and we need atomicity to keep the list consistent.